Cannabis in the Australian Capital Territory

 Cannabis in the Australian Capital Territory has been decriminalised for personal recreational use since 2020.
 By way of federal law, Hemp is legal.
 Medical cannabis is also legal via federal law, since the passing of the respective law in October 2016.
 Although the decriminalisation of cannabis products is in opposition to federal law, federal law is effectively unenforced around cannabis in the ACT.

-In 2018, an ACT Labor backbencher, Michael Pettersson, introduced the Drugs of Dependence (Personal Cannabis Use) Amendment Bill 2018.
-This bill was passed in 2019 and came into force in 2020 with bipartisan support from Labor and the ACT Greens, with the Liberals voting against it.
+In 2018, an ACT Labor Party backbencher, Michael Pettersson, introduced the Drugs of Dependence (Personal Cannabis Use) Amendment Bill 2018.
+This bill was passed in 2019 and came into force in 2020 with bipartisan support from Labor and the ACT Greens, with the Canberra Liberals voting against it.

-In the 2022-23 National Drug Strategy Household Survey, 8.7% of ACT residents used cannabis in the past 12 months, which is in line with the data from the same survey held in 2007.
+In the 2022–23 National Drug Strategy Household Survey, 8.7% of ACT residents used cannabis in the past 12 months, which is in line with the data from the same survey held in 2007.
 Cannabis use in the ACT is lower than that of the rest of the country.